 The Colorful Delight of Nasi Kerabu

-This traditional Malaysian salad is as pleasing to the eye as it is to the palate, with naturally blue-tinted rice from butterfly-pea flowers.
-Here’s a simplified version to try.
+This traditional Malaysian salad pleases both the eye and palate with its naturally blue-tinted rice derived from butterfly-pea flowers.
+Here’s a simplified version to try at home:

 Ingredients